 The lungs inflate and begin working on their own, moving oxygen into the bloodstream and removing carbon dioxide by breathing out (exhalation).

 A developing baby produces about twice as much heat as an adult.
-That heat dissipates as blood flows into the mother's circulation via the placenta and is cooled.
 A small amount of heat is removed through the developing baby's skin, the amniotic fluid, and the uterine wall.

 After delivery, the newborn begins to lose heat.
 Receptors on the baby's skin send messages to the brain that the baby's body is cold.
-The baby's body then creates heat by shivering and by burning stores of brown fat, a type of fat found only in fetuses and newborns.
+The baby's body creates heat by shivering and by burning brown fat, a type of fat found only in fetuses and newborns.
 Newborns are rarely seen to shiver.

-In the fetus, the liver acts as a storage site for sugar (glycogen) and iron.
+In the baby, the liver acts as a storage site for sugar (glycogen) and iron.
 When the baby is born, the liver has various functions:

 A baby's gastrointestinal system doesn't fully function until after birth.

-In late pregnancy, the fetus produces a tarry green or black waste substance called meconium.
+In late pregnancy, the baby produces a tarry green or black waste substance called meconium.
 Meconium is the medical term for the newborn infant's first stools.
 Meconium is composed of amniotic fluid, mucus, lanugo (the fine hair that covers the baby's body), bile, and cells that have been shed from the skin and intestinal tract.
 In some cases, the baby passes stools (meconium) while still inside the uterus.

 The developing baby's kidneys begin producing urine by 9 - 12 weeks into the pregnancy.
 After birth, the newborn will usually urinate within the first 24 hours of life.
 The kidneys become able to maintain the body's fluid and electrolyte balance.